-We recently updated our price guide for artificial grass (which you can find here), so we thought it would be a good idea to review our prices for traditional lawn installations.
+We recently updated our price guide for artificial grass (which you can find here) and we thought it would be a good idea to review our prices for traditional turf installations.

 That, of course, is just our opinion.